HMS Vengeur (1810): Service

 Ricketts commanded the British naval forces at the Second Battle of Fort Bowyer, the British attack on the American fort at Mobile Point in 1815.
 The British then attacked and captured Fort Bowyer at the mouth of Mobile Bay on 12 February.
-The British were making preparations to attack Mobile when news arrived of the peace treaty.
-The Treaty of Ghent had been ratified by the British Parliament but would not be ratified by Congress and the President until mid-February.
+The British were making preparations to attack Mobile when news of the peace treaty arrived.
+The British Parliament had ratified the Treaty of Ghent, but Congress and the President would approve it in mid-February.
+Tonnant left the anchorage off Mobile Bay on 18 February and arrived in Havana on 24 February 1815, accompanied by Asia and Vengeur.

 Captain Thomas Alexander took command in August 1815.
 Vengeur served as a guardship at Portsmouth from June 1816 to May 1818.
-From October to December she was fitted out for sea.
+From October to December, she was fitted out for sea.

-Frederick Lewis Maitland took command of Vengeur in October 1818, and in 1819 sailed her to South America.
-He took Lord George Beresford from Rio de Janeiro to Lisbon in 1820, and then returned to the Mediterranean.
-He then carried Ferdinand I, King of the Two Sicilies from Naples to Livorno, on his way to attend the Congress of Laibach (modern Ljubljana).
+Frederick Lewis Maitland took command of Vengeur in October 1818 and in 1819 sailed her to South America.
+He took Lord George Beresford from Rio de Janeiro to Lisbon in 1820 and then returned to the Mediterranean.
+He then carried Ferdinand I, King of the Two Sicilies, from Naples to Livorno on his way to attend the Congress of Laibach (modern Ljubljana).
 The passage was rough and lasted seven days, but they arrived safely on 20 December.
-After His Majesty landed, he personally invested Maitland with the insignia of a knight-commander of the order of St. Ferdinand and of Merit, and gave him a gold box with the king's portrait set in diamonds.
+After His Majesty landed, he invested Maitland with the insignia of a knight-commander of the order of St. Ferdinand and Merit.
+He gave him a gold box with the king's portrait set in diamonds.
 Maitland and Vengeur then returned to England, arriving at Spithead on 29 March 1821.
 Vengeur was found to be defective and was paid off on 18 May 1821 at Sheerness.

 Fate

 She was fitted as a receiving ship between July 1823 and February 1824.
-She then went to Shearness where she served as a receiving ship until 1838.
+She then went to Shearness, where she served as a receiving ship until 1838.
 She was broken up in 1843.